JusticeRage/Manalyze/docs/reusing-manape.rst

 	.data
 	.rsrc

 Obviously, you'll want to write a Makefile or use CMake, but this should be enough to get you started.
-If you need detailed information on available methods that you can use from here, please see this section on by :ref:`pe_objects`.
+If you need detailed information on available methods that you can use from here, please see this section on :ref:`pe_objects`.